sercankulcu/sercankulcu.github.io/_fun/indie-game-the-movie.md

 I watched *Indie Game: The Movie* on a Sunday afternoon when I was supposed to be doing something productive.

-That may be why it affected me.
+That coincidence was unhelpful.

-The room was bright, the computer was on, and several unfinished tasks were waiting nearby.
-I started the documentary as a break.
+Several unfinished tasks were open on my computer.
+I started the documentary as a break from work and soon found myself watching people whose inability to stop working made my own procrastination look almost healthy.

-It did not feel like a break for very long.

-The film follows independent game developers working on projects that have consumed years of their lives.
-There are bugs, deadlines, money problems, public expectations, exhaustion, and the strange psychological pressure of turning a private obsession into something strangers can judge.
+The film follows independent game developers through the long, unpleasant middle of creation: the part after the exciting idea and before the finished thing.
+There are bugs, deadlines, money problems, arguments, exhaustion and the growing fear that years of private effort will eventually be compressed into a stranger's five-minute judgment.

 I expected a documentary about games.

-I ended up thinking about work.

-More specifically, about what happens when the thing you are making becomes too closely connected to your sense of self.

-Programming makes this surprisingly easy.
+I recognized programming.

+There is a dangerous moment in any personal project when the object stops being merely something you are making and begins to function as evidence about you.

-At first, a project is just a project.
-You are experimenting.
-You can abandon it without explanation.
+At first, abandonment is easy.
+A small experiment can fail without meaning much.
 Then you spend enough evenings on it.

-You solve difficult problems.
-You redesign parts nobody else has seen.
-You delete weeks of work.
-You become familiar with every flaw.
+You solve problems nobody else will ever know existed.
+You redesign parts that seemed finished.
+You delete weeks of work because the structure was wrong.
+Time accumulates inside the project.

-Eventually the project begins to carry evidence of your time.

-That changes the stakes.

-If someone dislikes a small program you made in an afternoon, who cares?

-If someone dismisses something that consumed two years of your life, it is much harder to keep the criticism attached only to the software.

-The documentary captures that boundary becoming dangerously thin.

-A bug is no longer just a bug.

-A delay is not merely a scheduling problem.

-A review can feel like a verdict on the person who made the thing.
+Eventually criticism of the thing can feel like criticism of the person who spent that time.

-I recognized a much smaller version of this from programming.

-There is a peculiar emotional progression when you build something alone.
-In the beginning, you are excited because you can see what the project might become.

-In the middle, you mostly see everything that is wrong with it.

-Near the end, you are tired enough that even simple decisions feel expensive.

-Then comes the cruel part.

-You have to release it.

-For months or years, the project has existed inside a protected environment where you understand every compromise.
-You know why a feature is missing.
-You know which ugly solution was necessary.
-You remember the bug that took three nights to find.

-The user knows none of this.
+This is irrational.

+It is also common.

+I once built a small application for no particularly important reason and delayed showing it to anyone because I kept finding details to improve.
+A button was slightly misaligned.
+One transition could be smoother.
+The wording of an error message bothered me.
+None of these flaws prevented the application from working.

+The real problem was that finishing would remove my control over the audience.

+While the project remained unfinished, every weakness was temporary.
+Once released, weakness became visible.

+The documentary understands this fear.

+Users do not know the history of a compromise.
+They do not know that a bug took three nights to find or that a feature was removed to save the rest of the system.
+They encounter only the present version.

 They click.

 It works or it does not.

-They like it or they do not.
+They care or they do not.

-That simplicity is brutal.

-Engineers often talk about quality as though it can be measured entirely through technical properties.
-Reliability, performance, maintainability, correctness.

-Creative software adds another layer.

-Does anyone care?

-A perfectly engineered thing that nobody wants can still feel like a failure.
-A messy thing that connects with people can become important despite its flaws.

-Games make this tension especially visible because software and expression occupy the same object.

-The code has to function.

-The experience has to mean something.

-That combination is difficult.

-What I appreciated most in *Indie Game: The Movie* was that it did not make independent creation look like permanent freedom.

-The romantic version is attractive: escape the company, build your own idea, answer to nobody.
+There is a kind of cruelty in that simplicity.

+Creative software makes the situation harder because technical success is not enough.
+A program can be correct and unwanted.
+A game can run perfectly and leave the player cold.
+Engineering asks whether the thing works; art adds the less answerable question of whether anyone feels anything.

+The romantic story of independent creation is freedom.
+No manager.
+No committee.
+Build exactly what you want.

+The documentary shows the hidden clause.

-But answering to nobody can also mean there is nobody to stop you.
+If nobody can stop you, nobody can tell you when to stop.

-Nobody to say the feature is good enough.

-Nobody to tell you to go home.

-Nobody to separate your identity from the project when you have forgotten how.

-Freedom can become another form of pressure when every decision is yours.
+Freedom can produce a workday with no natural boundary.
+There is always one more improvement available, which means perfection becomes a horizon that retreats at exactly your speed.

-When the film ended, I looked at the unfinished work on my own screen.
+After the documentary ended, the unfinished work on my own screen looked less innocent.

-Nothing I was doing carried the same financial or emotional stakes as the projects in the documentary.

-Still, I recognized the temptation.

-Just one more improvement.

-One more fix.

-One more evening.

-Then it will be ready.

-Software has a dangerous property: there is almost always one more thing you could improve.

-At some point, finishing becomes less a technical decision than an act of courage.

-You stop touching it.

-You let other people see it.

-And you discover that the project now has a life that no longer belongs entirely to you.
+I closed one file and sent another project to someone before I could revise it again.

+Nothing dramatic happened.

+They found a bug.

+That was useful.

+Finishing, I realized, is not the point where nothing more can be improved.

+It is the point where you accept that improvement must continue in public.